camilodoa/ra/README.md

-# Ra the Lunar baby
+# Ra the Lunar Baby

-Red spots hurt it.
-Green spots feed it.
-It is fully in control of its movements.
+Ra, the lunar baby.
+Only existing in your browser.

 Made with paper.js.
 Inspired by [otoro.net](otoro.net).